This ASVAB study guide will give you all of the information you need to prepare for this nationally recognized exam.

 ASVAB Word Knowledge

-The Word Knowledge subtest of the Armed Services Vocational Aptitude Battery measures your vocabulary knowledge.
+The Word Knowledge subtest ON the ASVAB measures your vocabulary knowledge.
 It is one of the four subtests, along with paragraph comprehension, arithmetic reasoning, and mathematics knowledge, which are used to determine your Armed Forces Qualification Test score, which in turn determines your eligibility for military service.
-In addition, a good score on this section is required for a number of military jobs, everything from the obvious journalist position to the maybe not so obvious firefighter position.
+In addition, a good score on this section is required for a number of military jobs, everything from the obvious journalist position to the maybe not-so-obvious firefighter position.

-In other words, this is an important section of the ASVAB to do well and you should be sure to devote sufficient study time to preparing for this subtest.
-On the Word Knowledge subtest, you will have 8 minutes to answer 16 questions if you take the CAT-ASVAB.
-If you take the paper ASVAB, you will have 11 minutes to answer 35 questions.
-On this test, you will be required to differentiate words based on their spelling and to know what various words mean.
+In other words, this is an essential section of the ASVAB to do well and you should be sure to devote sufficient study time to preparing for this subtest.
+On the Word Knowledge subtest, you will have 8 minutes to get 16 questions done if you take the CAT-ASVAB.
+If you take the paper ASVAB, you will have 11 minutes to complete 35 questions.
+On this test, you will be required to distinguish words based on their spelling and to know what various words mean.

 Read more >> ASVAB Word Knowledge Study Guide